Technical

 When mounting a rifle optic, the optic’s position on the firearm in relation to your head/eye when shooting – or eye relief – is critical to obtaining a clear and repeatable sight picture.
 But rather than wait until after the mount and optic are torqued down to confirm eye relief, you can establish your preferred eye relief beforehand.

-Place the mount on the rifle receiver/rail section and position the optic in the open mount saddle with the turrets centered between the front and rear rings.
-You may need to lightly hand-tighten the mount’s base bolts to prevent it from falling off.
+Place the mount on the rifle receiver and position the optic in the open mount saddle with the turrets centered between the front and rear rings.
+You may need to lightly hand-tighten the mount’s base screws to prevent it from falling off.
 While securely holding the optic in the mount, pick up the rifle and obtain a cheek weld that matches how you normally, or intend to, shoot.
 Carefully move the mount and optic, as one, forward and backward until you achieve a preferred sight picture without scope shadow.

 Quick Tip: If mounting to an AR-style rifle and unable to confirm eye relief using this method, align the back of the LPVO ocular assembly with the charging handle/back of the receiver.
 This should get you close enough until you can confirm positioning on the range.